pmann84/PythonInteractiveInterpreter/README.md

 ## How do I get set up? ##

 ### Dependencies ###
-This application has the following package dependencies:
+This application has the following package dependencies (see requirements.txt for versions):
 	* Python 3.4+
-	* PyQt5 v5.14.0
+	* PyQt5
+	* PyInstaller

 You can install these dependencies using pip, preferably in a virtual environment.